emil-jacero/opera-dns-ui/README.md

 A self contained docker image with php-fpm & caddy for [Opera's PowerDNS Admin UI](https://github.com/operasoftware/dns-ui)

 This image is intended to be used behind some form of reverse proxy responsible for Authentication.
-The proxy should set an `X-Auth-User` header with the authenticated username for the application. (the application's support for PHP authentication has been enabled, LDAP disabled).
+The proxy should set an `X-Auth-User` header with the authenticated username for the application.

 An initial user is created during database initialisation by the application, specified by the `ADMIN_USER` environment variable.